DIYbiosphere/sphere/docs/intro/getting-started.md

 title: Getting Started
 ---

-> Please revise Draft!

-This is the kickstart guide to getting familiar with _using_ the database, and _contributing_ to the project of the DIYbiosphere.
-For a more general introduction of the project see our [Overview].
-Look out for [helpful hints].
+_This is the kickstart guide to getting familiar with **using** the database, and **contributing** to the project of the DIYbiosphere.
+For a more general introduction of the project see our [Overview]_

+The Database is the core of the DIYbiosphere project.
+It refers to all the information gathered on DIYbio initatives.
+It's structure, components and organization are explained in the [Basics of the Database] section.
+The key ideas are:

+- **[Entry Collections]:** entries are divided into: _Projects_, _Startups_, _Labs_, _Incubators_, _Groups_, _Networks_, _Events_, and _Others_.
+- **[Typology of Initiatives]:** initiatives are categorized under a 'type' of organization: _Community/Grassroots_, _Primary/Secondary School_, _University/College_, _Non-Profit/NGO_, _For-Profit_, _Museum_, _State/Local Government_, and _Other_.
+- **[Anatomy of an Entry]:** entries display narrative text which describes the intiative (history, mission) and data contained in an infobox (location, founding date).
+Learn more about the [data fields].

+> Tip: Hover over icons for explanation
+> The icons in the infobox display a simple description of its meaning:

 ## Using the Database
-The database refers to all the entries of DIYbio initiatives.

-### Searching Through the Database
 You can access the entries at: [sphere.diybio.org].
 In the home page you can directly search for entries with keywords (i.e. Lab, Geneva, Bioscope) or do an Advanced Search with predetermined filters.
 Your Search Query will return a Table of Entries that match your search query.
 You can further search, filter and sort the table.
-The search bar in the navigation bar searches throughout all the site including the documentation.

-### Structure of Entries
-Entries are divided into eight collections: _Projects_, _Startups_, _Labs_, _Incubators_, _Groups_, _Networks_, _Events_, and _Others_.
-For a more detailed description of these see the [collection of entries].

-Each entry has two parts: a body of text that contains the descriptive content of the initiative (About, History), and an infobox in the top right-hand corner which contains the entry's data.
-Learn more about the [fields in infobox].

-### Obtaining the Dataset
-The data collected in the infobox is completely open and free to (re)use.
-There are three ways to download it.

-- **Table of Entries**: Every search query that returns the table of entries can be downloaded as a CSV file.
-- **Entire Table**: All the data in the 'front-matter' of the all entries is aggregated and compiled as a CSV file and can be downloaded as the [complete dataset].
-- **Source**: The source-files of the entries are in the [sphere] repository in GitHub in each collection folder.

 ## Contributing to the Database
-The **only requirement** you need to contribute is a GitHub account, so [Sign up] if you don't have one.
-If you are new to GitHub we made an [ELI5 guide] (Explain like I'm 5) for the utterly confused. :smile:
+The **only requirement** you need to contribute is a GitHub account ([sign up]).
+If you are new to GitHub check the [ELI5 guide] (Explain like I'm 5), made especially for the utterly confused. :smile:

 {% include _notices/note.html title="By contributing you agree to..." text="Abide by our [Code of Conduct](/about/coc/), and consent to our [Copyright terms](/about/license/)." %}

 ### _What_ can you contribute to?
-There are four types of work in the project; briefly explained with links for each to a more detailed description of their configurations.
+There are four types of work in the project:

-- **[Database]**: is the entries of the DIYbio initiatives.
+- **Database**: is the entries of the DIYbio initiatives.
 These are plain text files in Markdown.
 No skills required to contribute!
 Learn how [simple markdown] really is!
-- **[Documentation]**: or **docs**, is all the explanatory material related to the project (like guides and tutorials).
+- **Documentation**: or **docs**, is all the explanatory material related to the project (like guides and tutorials).
 These are also plain text files.
-- **[Development]**: is the code that converts the text files into data and a readable website.
+- **Development**: is the code that converts the text files into data and a readable website.
 Coding skills are helpful.
-- **[Design]** is all about the user experience, the aesthetics and interface of the website.
+- **Design** is all about the user experience, the aesthetics and interface of the website.
 Design skills recommended.

+To learn more about how these works are structured, go to the [Basics] section.
+To directly contribute, go to our Issues tab and search f

 ### _How_ do you contribute
 There are many ways you can contribute to the project.
 Please follow our [Contributing guidelines].
 We organize the development of the project with [Issues]: